Mig-uel/animated-dsa/big-o/README.md

 O(1) is often referred to as constant time.
 This is because the number of operations is constant.
 It doesn't matter how big `n` is, the function will always run the same number of times.
 The number of operations does not change as the `n` changes.

 On a graph, O(1) is a straight line.
 O(1) is the most efficient time complexity.

+### Big-O: O(log n)

+Example: Let's say we have a **SORTED** array of numbers.
+We want to find a number in the array.

+`[1, 2, 3, 4, 5, 6, 7, 8]`

+Case 1: Let's say we are looking for the number `1`.
+We would divide the array in half.
+We ask ourselves if the number `1` is in the first or second half.
+We know that it's not in the second half.
+So we can ignore the second half.
+It may not seem like eliminating half the array is a big deal here, but as the array gets bigger, it becomes a big deal.

+Now, we divide the remaining half in half again.
+We ask ourselves if the number `1` is in the first or second half.
+We know that it's not in the second half.
+So we can ignore the second half.
+We keep doing this until we find the number `1`.

+This is a technique called **divide and conquer**.

+We count the number of steps/times we have to divide the array in half, which were 3 steps.
+Remember, we have 8 items in the array, so we can represent this as 2^3 = 8.
+In a logarithm, we can say that log base 2 of 8 is 3.
+So we can say that the time complexity is O(log n).

+In simpler words, how many times do we have to divide the array in half until we get to the number we are looking for?

+Let's say we have 1,000,000 items in the array.
+Compared to the O(n) time complexity, which would take 1,000,000 steps, the O(log n) time complexity would only take 20 steps.
+This is a huge difference.

+A quick look at O(n \* log n) time complexity:

+O(n \* log n) is a combination of O(n) and O(log n).
+This is often seen in sorting algorithms like merge sort and quicksort.

+This is the most efficient time complexity that we can get for sorting algorithms if we are not sorting numbers.

+We will see this in the sorting algorithms section.